Jeff-Bouchard/gravity-node-data-extractor/docs/manual.md

 ## Things to override

-If your goal is to extend/mutate existing implementations, then follow the steps:
+If the goal is to extend/mutate existing implementations, follow these steps:

-1. Take a look at *models directory*
+1. Go into the *models directory*
-2. Declare a new model or extend existing.
+2. Declare a new model or extend the existing one.
 You must implement all *IExtractor interface methods*  in order to declare a valid extractor.
 ![enter image description here](https://i.imgur.com/TD6FXmA.png)

-Don't forget to mark structs you want to expose by specifying swagger model declaration.
+Do not forget to mark structs you want to expose by specifying a Swagger model declaration.
 >// swagger:model

 You can find more details on goswagger [here]([https://goswagger.io/use/spec.html](https://goswagger.io/use/spec.html))

-4. Provide implementation with the name in *enum.go* *(in order to change in at runtime by need)*
+4. Provide an implementation with the name in *enum.go*
-5. Open *ResponseController* declaration file
+5. Open the *ResponseController* declaration file

 ![ResponseController internal extractor](https://i.imgur.com/oBJ5yc7.png)

-Here you can provide logic with handling specific initialization data.
+Here you can provide logic for handling specific initialization data.

 ### Extending the logic

-Feel free to extend the existing system by adding more layers of abstraction.

-However, keep in mind that violating existing interface constraints mentioned in [scheme.md](docs/scheme.md) is considered as system *anti-pattern*.
+It is encouraged to extend the existing system by adding more layers of abstraction.
+However, it is necessary to keep in mind that violating the existing interface constraints mentioned in [scheme.md](docs/scheme.md) is considered as a system *anti-pattern*.